 While Oakland has emerged in recent years as a beacon of innovation and entrepreneurship, there are more children in the city living in poverty today than during the last recession.

 Since opening in 2002, College Track Oakland has been committed to ensuring students can connect their talent, intellectual curiosity, and work ethic to the opportunities that come from completing a four-year college education.
-Today, we celebrate more than 400 students on the path to upward social mobility.
+Today, we celebrate more than 500 students and 180 alumni on the path to upward social mobility.

 A View Inside…